usdot-jpo-ode/jpo-cvdp/README.md

     privacy.redaction.id.inclusions=ON
     privacy.redaction.id.included=BEA10000,BEA10001

-Example configuration files can be found in the [jpo-cvdp/config](config) directory, e.g., [example.properties](config/example.properties) is an example of a compelete configuration file.
+Example configuration files can be found in the [jpo-cvdp/config](config) directory, e.g., [example.properties](config/example.properties) is an example of a complete configuration file.

 The details of the settings and how they affect the function of the PPM follow: